 - Providing transparency and increasing trust among the public and the research team.

-- Sharing honestly with community how health researchers, decision makers, policy makers, patients and healthcare professions work together and come to make decisions.
+- Sharing honestly with the general public how health researchers, decision makers, policy makers, patient/public partners and healthcare professionals work together and come to make research decisions.

 - When the research topic is complex and requires additional insights and perspectives.

-Note: One suggestion is to have one chair at the research team table open so that community members can come in and join the research team and get a chance to speak at the table.
+Note: Have one chair at the research team table open so that members of the general public can come in and join the research team and get a chance to speak at the table.